 Duties and Responsibilities

-The Tennessee Holocaust Commission requires the services of an intern to support several ongoing curatorial processes, digitization efforts, and archival research projects.
-The intern’s primary areas of responsibility will include:
+The Tennessee Holocaust Commission requires the services of an intern to support the Commission’s ongoing work to support the educators within the state of Tennessee with their efforts to teach the Holocaust.
+The intern’s areas of responsibility will include:

 · Opportunities available for independent research projects or thesis research, per the discretion of the Commission.
 If you have a current project you are currently working on, please describe this project and its relationship to the work of the Commission in your cover letter.

 In addition to the above duties and responsibilities, all interns will participate in a weekly professional development seminar and Holocaust education sessions.
 The goal of these seminars are to educate interns on the history of the Holocaust and to prepare interns for the cultural non-profit workforce.

 · Knowledge of general 20th century European history; some knowledge of World War II and Holocaust-era history

 · Experience or familiarity with middle and high school education.
 This can be either experience with formal education, within a classroom environment, or informal education, such as museums, historical sites, non-profits, etc.

 · Strong computer skills, including familiarity with Microsoft Office and Adobe suite

 · Ability to work effectively with minimal supervision

 · The completion of at least one semester (or equivalent) of college-level coursework.
 AP level high school coursework may be considered for exceptional applicants.